Click Here To Schedule A Consultation

 Can age spots be removed with a laser?

 Yes!
 Age spots can be significantly lightened with various laser treatments.
 Dr. Green offers numerous types of cosmetic laser treatments in her boutique NYC dermatology office, such as the Fraxel laser, Clear + Brilliant, and Candela’s Alex Trivantage laser.
-In general, laser treatments will lighten dark spots or age spots more effectively when compared to over-the-counter topical lightening creams.
-The laser device that is most appropriate for the treatment of your particular age spots will ultimately depend on several varying factors including the type of dark spots and your skin tone.
-Dr. Green has over 25 years of experience providing the best non-invasive cosmetic treatments for facial rejuvenation, including elimination of age spots, and will work with you to develop a treatment approach that is best-suited to you.
+The most suitable laser device for treating your specific age spots will ultimately depend on several factors, including the type of dark spots and your skin tone.
+During your consultation with Dr. Green, she will evaluate your skin and gather your medical history before creating a treatment plan tailored to you.

-Can a dermatologist remove age spots?
+Do chemical peels remove age spots?

 Can you get rid of age spots permanently?